auth0/docs/articles/private-cloud/onboarding/managed-private-cloud/ip-domain-port-list.md

 ---
 # Private Cloud IP/Domain and Port List

-Private Cloud deployments require certain ports within the cluster to be open and able to communicate with one another, as well as selected external sites.
+Private Cloud deployments require certain ports within the cluster to be open and able to communicate with one another and with selected external sites.

 ## Between Cluster Nodes